disgustipated/ghost-contact-form/README.md

 ### Configure Proxy
 If using a proxy and the mailer service exists on another system, you'll need to have the calls to the web service and asset files pointed appropriately
 #### Nginx config
 WIP for production setup - This will route all v1 calls to this box, this needs to be handled better to make this specific to this app service.
-Replace upstream app/port with ip and port
+Replace upstream app/port with ip and port.
+When using the below, you can have the header/footer injections point to just /v1/path
 ```
     location ~ /v1/ {
         proxy_set_header        Host              $host;